groupdocs-merger/GroupDocs.Merger-Products/content/merger/net/extract/xlsx.en.md

       content: |
         ```csharp {style=abap}
-        // Create a Merger instance with the input PDF document
+        // Create an instance of GroupDocs.Merger with the source document
-        using (Merger merger = new Merger("file_1.pdf"))
+        using (Merger merger = new Merger("document.xlsx"))
         {
+            // Define extraction settings for specific pages
+            merger.Join("file_2.xlsx");

+            // Define extraction settings for specific pages
+            ExtractOptions extractOptions = new ExtractOptions(new int[] { 2 });

+            // Execute the page extraction process
+            merger.ExtractPages(extractOptions);

-            // Merge the file with another document
+            // Execute the page extraction process
-            merger.Join("file_2.pdf");

-            // Save the merged file to the specified location
-            merger.Save("result.pdf");
+            merger.Save("result.xlsx");
         }
         ```

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Tools for document merging"
+  title: "Versatile document processing"
-  description: "GroupDocs.Merger for .NET supports 50+ commonly used business file formats and provides extensive document manipulation features."
+  description: "GroupDocs.Merger for .NET provides robust functionality for working with over 50 widely used business document formats."
-  image: "/img/merger/features_combine.webp" # 500x500 px
+  image: "/img/merger/features_extract.webp" # 500x500 px
   image_description: "Core features of GroupDocs.Merger"
   features:
     # feature loop
-    - title: "Merge multiple document formats"
+    - title: "Merge multiple file types"
-      content: "Easily combine PDFs, Word files, presentations, spreadsheets, images, and more.
-Choose specific pages to merge as needed."
+      content: "Combine PDFs, Word documents, PowerPoint slides, Excel sheets, images, and archives into a single file with customizable options."

     # feature loop
-    - title: "Modify document pages"
+    - title: "Advanced page management"
-      content: "Rearrange, delete, or swap pages within your business documents to structure them according to your needs."
+      content: "Easily move, remove, or reorder pages within a document to organize your content effectively."

     # feature loop
-    - title: "Customize page layout"
+    - title: "Modify page layout"
-      content: "Rotate pages to any angle and adjust their orientation between landscape and portrait for supported file types."
+      content: "Rotate pages to any angle or switch between portrait and landscape orientation as needed."

     # feature loop
-    - title: "Extract pages"
+    - title: "Extract specific pages"
-      content: "Select and extract specific pages, saving them as a new document."
+      content: "Select and extract only the required pages, saving them as a new document for further use."

   code_samples_ext:
     # code sample ext loop
-    - title: "Merge selected pages from files of different formats"
+    - title: "Extract specific pages from a document"
       content: |
-        This example illustrates how to merge PDF files while incorporating selected pages from other formats.
+        This example shows how to extract a selected range of pages from a XLSX file and save them as a new document.
       code:
         title: "C#"
         content: |
           ```csharp {style=abap}
-          // Define the main file path
+          // Specify the file path of the original document
-          using (Merger merger = new Merger("file_1.pdf"))
+          using (Merger merger = new Merger("file_1.xlsx"))
           {
-              // Specify options to select particular pages
+              // Define options to extract only even-numbered pages from the selected range
-              PageJoinOptions joinOptions12 = new PageJoinOptions(1, 2);
-              PageJoinOptions joinOptions34 = new PageJoinOptions(3, 4);
+              ExtractOptions extractOptions = new ExtractOptions(1, 3, RangeMode.EvenPages);

-              // Merge the primary document with selected pages from another file
-              merger.Join("file_2.docx", joinOptions12);
-              merger.Join("file_3.xlsx", joinOptions34);
+              // Perform the extraction operation
+              merger.ExtractPages(extractOptions);

-              // Save the final merged document to the specified location
+              // Save the extracted pages to a new file
-              merger.Save("result.pdf");
+              merger.Save("result.xlsx");
           }
           ```
         platform: "net"